 Interest income, when purchased or used according to the effective interest method specified in TFRS 9 (the ratio that equates to the present net value of the future cash flows of the financial asset or liability), credit-impaired financial assets and when purchased or granted, except for financial assets that are not credit-impaired financial assets but later become credit-impaired financial assets, is recognized by applying an effective interest rate to the gross book value of the financial asset.
 While applying the effective interest rate method, the Bank determines the fees that are an integral part of the effective interest rate of the financial instrument.
-Fees, which are an integral part of the effective interest rate of the financial instrument is measured at fair value through profit or loss.
+Fees, which are an integral part of the effective interest rate of the financial instrument, are considered as adjustments to the effective interest rate, unless the financial instrument is measured at fair value through profit or loss.
 In such cases, these fees are recognized as income or expense during the initial recognition of the financial instrument.